-INFP (Introverted-Intuitive-Feeling-Perceiving) Personality Types often appear to others as adaptable, honest, amiable, humble, timid and sometimes complex individuals.
-Often tranquil yet perceptive, INFPs generally place an elevated value on acknowledging both their own and other individual’s originality.
+INFP (Introverted-Intuitive-Feeling-Perceiving) Personality Types often appear to others as adaptable, honest, amiable, humble, timid, and sometimes complex individuals.
+Often tranquil yet perceptive, INFPs generally place an elevated value on acknowledging both their own and other individuals’ originality.
 This personality type has been found to be passionately encompassed in the results of their actions, more than people may realize.
-They often will consider favorable characteristics in others and, therefore, may have a tendency to minimize other’s imperfections.
-In this regard, INFPs may take notice to the slight overtones behind people’s words and behavior, seeking the ability to have a personal influence in other’s actions and attitude.
-As introverted individuals, INFPs often commonly place their concentration to their own inner world, paying most attention to their own thoughts, feelings, and impressions.
-This personality type is customarily energized by, and directs their energy toward, this inward attention.
+They often will consider favorable characteristics in others and, therefore, may have a tendency to minimize others’ imperfections.
+In this regard, INFPs may take notice of the slight overtones behind people’s words and behavior, seeking the ability to have a personal influence on others’ actions and attitudes.
+As introverted individuals, INFPs often commonly place their concentration on their own inner world, paying most attention to their own thoughts, feelings, and impressions.
+This personality type is customarily energized by and directs their energy toward this inward attention.
 However, due to their innate Perceiving function, they often want to accommodate the outer world as well.
 It may be common for INFPs to involve themselves in extracurriculars such as serving as part of campus newsletters or yearbooks.
 However, it may be challenging for peers and friends of INFPs to be able to pull them away from compelling reading or projects an INFP is involved with in order to play a part in physical activity or entertainment.
 By the same token, roommates of INFPs have stated that individuals with this personality type can be very adaptable.

 Learning Styles and Being Studious

-This personality type has been known to place a high value on the opportunity for variance, as well as, the ability to work or study spontaneously.
+This personality type has been known to place a high value on the opportunity for variance, as well as the ability to work or study spontaneously.
 As such, in the circumstance they are allowed this commonly impulsive behavior, INFPs have been known to do so with a surge of intensity, determination, and efficiency.
-This personality type has a tendency to remain receptive to innovative possibilities, and due to their innate Perceiving Function, often enjoy searching for any achievable angles for completion on their assignments.
-Additionally, attributable to their Intuitive Function, they tend excel on essay driven assignments which provide them with the opportunity to connotate figurative ideas.
+This personality type has a tendency to remain receptive to innovative possibilities, and due to their innate Perceiving Function, they often enjoy searching for any achievable angles for the completion of their assignments.
+Additionally, attributable to their Intuitive Function, they tend to excel on essay-driven assignments, which provide them with the opportunity to connotate figurative ideas.
 However, INFPs are known to stray from the assigned question and may achieve higher scores by learning to support their reasoning with concrete evidence.
 Nevertheless, this personality type tends to do well on verifiable multiple-choice exams because they often follow their first hunch.
 That said, when taking these types of exams, it can be helpful for INFPs to review their answers for particulars they may have disregarded.

 Reading and Writing